 To call O.J.
 Simpson a controversial athlete might be putting it too lightly.
-To many, the former NFL star is known more for his murder trial and ensuing fall from grace than he is for anything he did on the field.
+To many, the former NFL running back is known more for his murder trial and ensuing fall from grace than for anything he did on the field.

 O.J.
-Simpson: superstar athlete
+Simpson was a superstar athlete

 Simpson’s fall from grace